 As for the other levels, think of ‘meta’ as above and ‘hypo’ as below the ground floor (level zero).

-It can get even more complicated than that — in which case a story will be called ‘experimental’.
+It can get even more complicated than that — in which case a story will often be called ‘experimental’.
 Technically a story might have a meta-metadiegetic narrator, or a hypo-hypodiegetic narrator beyond the hypodiegetic narrator etc.

-This kind of narration is typical of idyllic fiction. e.g. Winnie The Pooh.
+This style of narration is typical of idyllic fiction. e.g. Winnie The Pooh.
 In the Pooh stories, there is a metafictive father telling these stories to a metafictive son over and over again.
-This wraps the level zero (ground floor) story, set in The Hundred Acre Wood.
+This wraps the level zero (ground level) story, set in The Hundred Acre Wood.
 (In general ‘metafiction’ is fiction which draws attention to the fact that it’s fiction.)

 A contemporary example: George and Harold are the metadiegetic narrators (and illustrators) of the Dogman adventures by Dav Pilkey.
 The author has drawn attention to the fact that this story has been created, in this case by two boys who are part of the ground level story.

 [LEVEL ONE STORY] “Grannie, grannie, come tell us the story o’ the wee bunnock.”

 “Hout, bairns, ye’ve heard it a hunner times afore.
 I needna tell it owre again.”